Let Simon & O’Rourke Law Firm P.C. Be Your Tanker and Freighter Accident Injury Lawyers

 Tanker Vessel Accident Injuries

-Tanker vessels make up a sizable portion of all the traffic that moves through the Port of Houston.
+Tanker vessels make up a sizable portion of all the traffic that moves through the Port of Houston and other ports along the Gulf Coast.
 Tanker crew members must often face hazards above and beyond those encountered by workers on other vessels.
 These vessels can contain toxic hydrocarbons, such as crude oil, liquefied natural gas, and petroleum by-products.
-These substances are also often highly flammable, so the risks of fires and explosion are also higher than normal.
+These substances are often highly flammable, so the risks of fires and explosion are also higher than normal.

 In addition to the injuries that crews on cargo ships frequently encounter, some of the injuries that tanker crew members can experience include: